 - A rich source of vitamin B6 and potassium

 - Aids in improving fertility by regulating the hormones and improving egg and sperm quality

 - Such as raspberries and blueberries are rich in folate and vitamin C

 - Boost both male and female fertility

 III.
 Non-vegetarian foods: These foods include meat, fish, and egg, which are a rich source of omega-3 fatty acids.

 - High in omega-3 fatty acids, folic acid, choline and vitamin D

 - This seafood is packed with vitamin B12

-- Helps in strengthening the endometrium lining in women, and increase the sperm count in men
+- Helps in strengthening the endometrium liningiXInnermost layer of the uterus. in women, and increase the sperm count in men

 - It is also a good source of vitamin B12.